Exercising Patience: What Gardening and Parenting Have in Common

 Then, almost like magic every year, drastic changes begin out of the blue.
 The snowbanks just disappear one day while I’m not looking.
 The trees suddenly look like they have a hazy halo of color around them as leaves start to burst through.
 Crocus and daffodil shoots start to appear from the ground.
 The grass becomes green, and it’s time to drag out the lawnmower once again.

-I speak with a lot of parents on Empowering Parents’ 1-on-1 Coaching Service who are also impatient, waiting for change to happen with their child.
+I speak with a lot of parents on Empowering Parents’ parent coaching service who are also impatient, waiting for change to happen with their child.
 They have been through a long, cold winter with their child (so to speak) and are ready to see the new growth happen.
 Here are some things to keep in mind if this is where you are as a parent:

 Change happens on its own timeline.
 Just because I want the weather to be warm and my plants to grow doesn’t mean it’s going to happen right away.
 In a similar vein, your child isn’t going to change simply because you want him to, and his readiness isn’t something that you can control.
 There are things you can do to hasten that process along, though.
 You might start to develop a culture of accountability in your home and begin implementing effective consequences for your child’s choices so he is uncomfortable with his current actions.
 It’s important to remember that just because the change isn’t happening in your timeframe, it doesn’t mean that nothing is happening.